zn8ae/Java2D/README.md

 # Directions

--Open in eclipse \n
+-Open in eclipse
--Run Beta.java class \n
+-Run Beta.java class

 # Controls
 -E : enter doorway (when in the yellow doors)